 The National Safety Council tells us:

 Another insurance policy to consider is Umbrella Insurance.
-Here, the umbrella policy will kick in, if your other insurances are not enough to cover the costs, coverages, medical and property damage that you are involved in.
+Here, the umbrella policy will kick in, if your other insurance is not enough to cover the costs, coverages, medical and property damage that you are involved in.
 You might think of just buying minimum coverage, then buy high umbrella, but remember, insurance companies are on to this.

 Here are some points to remember: